 You will join our Organisation Studies and Human Resource Management Group and will participate in the research activities of the group and its primary research centre, the Centre for Work, Organisation and Society This will provide you with access to academic and industry expertise, as well as the opportunity to network with scholars from around the world.

 You may be eligible for funding from the South East Network for Social Sciences (SeNSS).

 You benefit from world-class supervision and research training.
 Essex Business School is home to several leading journal editors and eight research centres across our two campuses.
 Our researchers are highly regarded for their work on:

-Essex is home to word renowned academics in the field of organisational studies and leadership, like Professor Elisabeth Kelan whose research explores the future of work, digitalisation, and gender.
+Essex is home to world renowned academics in the field of organisation studies and leadership, like Professor Elisabeth Kelan whose research explores the future of work, digitalisation, and gender.
 Her research is regularly featured in the media such as the Financial Times, the Wall Street Journal, the Telegraph and HR Magazine.
 The Times featured her as one of the management thinkers to watch.

 You are allocated two supervisors during your studies.
 They provide you with guidance and support to help you achieve your individual research goals and produce a high quality piece of doctoral work.